Fincer/openra-tibsunra2/Readme.md

 This is not anyone's fault.
 OpenRA, as the name suggests, is an open source project done by volunteers at their will.
 Especially, Tiberian Sun & Red Alert 2 titles in OpenRA are known to still miss critical features existing in the original Westwood games.
 For example, you shouldn't expect for playable TS/RA2 missions until these features have been implemented.
 And yes, it can take time - a lot of it.

 OpenRA is an ambitious project trying to bring all Westwood classic RTS's as modernized versions to PC platforms as free.
 The project demands time, improvising, tweaking the code and very well organized project management which has its priorities.
-Many issues are found in [OpenRA/OpenRA](https://github.com/OpenRA/OpenRA/issues) and [OpenRA/ra2](https://github.com/OpenRA/ra2/issues) Github repositories, but the question is, how many developers are there around to address these issues, especially when we're talking about an open source project?
+Many issues are found in [OpenRA/OpenRA](https://github.com/OpenRA/OpenRA/issues) and [OpenRA/ra2](https://github.com/OpenRA/ra2/issues) Github repositories, but the question is, how many active developers are there around to address these issues, especially when we're talking about an open source project?
 To ask why TS or RA2 are still in development, let me put it simple: less developers -> less workforce -> more prioritizing -> delays in schedule.
 This may not be the case in OpenRA but, generally speaking, it likely can be.

 If you feel you want and are able to speed up the development process of OpenRA or TS/RA2, please consider contacting OpenRA development team (read: I'm not the one you should contact) or contributing the OpenRA project otherwise.
 You can help the team with coding or adding gameplay features or anything that is important and is considered as important to the project by the OpenRA developers.